 3. The winning Ace

-The logic is simple, the opponent will call you when they have a confident hand and fold when they have trash.
-The stats are just to make aggressive play easier for you without being reckless.
+The logic is simple; the opponent will call you when they have a confident hand and fold when they have trash.
+The stats are to make aggressive play easier for you without being reckless.

 4. Intimidate the aggressive opponent by being more aggressive

-By now, you must have realized that “being aggressive” is one of the most important heads up poker tips you need to remember.
+By now, you must have realized that “being aggressive” is one of the most important tips you need to remember.

 But do you deal with an aggressive opponent?
 By playing more aggressively.
 Being pushy against all their aggressive hands can sometimes work and help you gain control in the match.
 But other times, excessive aggression just to gain control can affect your strategy.